 About

-Since its inception in 1999, the Undergraduate Symposium has showcased thousands of undergraduate students’ research, creativity, service-learning, and other scholarly activities.
+Since its inception in 1999, the Undergraduate Symposium has showcased thousands of undergraduate students’ research, creativity, community-based projects, and other scholarly activities.
 The annual symposium continues to celebrate the work of our talented students, highlighting their achievements for the campus and the broader community.
 The symposium provides opportunities for students to display, perform, or discuss their work in a professional setting.

 Students from across the university attend, as do faculty, staff, and members of the Madison community.
 Participants are strongly encouraged to invite their friends, mentors, and families.